laravel/docs/validation.md

 <a name="rule-mac"></a>
 #### mac

-The field under validation must be an MAC address.
+The field under validation must be a MAC address.

 <a name="rule-json"></a>
 #### json